 I also grew up with a passion to see the wider world.
 Perhaps to do with growing up in what was then such a remote place and reading my father’s copies of National Geographic.
 After leaving school I travelled abroad and in the years that followed lived in other countries, mostly in rural or wild places.
 Relationship with the natural world was and still is a necessity, oxygen for the soul.

 During those years I had a few different careers, including organic farming, book selling, painting and decorating and sound engineering.
 Along the way I got a degree in music technology and music, and also a teaching degree.
-I teach guitar to children and deliver various storytelling events to schools.
+I still play and sometimes teach guitar but now also deliver storytelling events to schools and visiting school groups.

 I spent 2 years part time studying celtic and eastern european mythology and storytelling at the West Country School of Myth.
 There I entered a world where stories and landscape are inseparable.
 I found what I was looking for - a vehicle that would allow me to express what I felt to be the essence of the otherworldly dimensions of nature and spirit, using story as a conduit.
 It is said our ancestors believed that in order to have a meaningful and magical life, you should wrap yourself in the swan feather cloak of story and have a relationship with the land around you.